Before submitting a maintenance request (aka work order), be sure to review the below tips and tricks as they might fall under tenant responsibility.

 As needed, removing debris from the pool, empty skimmer basket, keeping adequately filled, brush walls down.

-Please note, tenant caused damages will be the responsibility of the tenant to repair or to pay for cost of repair.
+Please note, tenant caused damages will be the responsibility of the tenant to repair or pay for the cost of repair.

-*If repair technician notes tenant-caused, you will be charged.
+*If the repair technician notes the problem is tenant-caused, you will be charged.